Keruspe/GPaste/README.md

 * `libgpaste-core` which contains all basic objects used by GPaste
 * `libgpaste-settings` which allows you to handle GPaste preferences over dconf
-* `libgpaste-keybinder` provides functionnalities to add custom keybindings to GPaste
+* `libgpaste-keybinder` provides functionalities to add custom keybindings to GPaste
 * `libgpaste-daemon` allows you to write your own GPaste daemon
 * `libgpaste-client` helps you integrate GPaste in your application
 * `libgpaste-gnome-shell-client` helps you integrate the gnome-shell dbus api in your application